ATA 26-16, Lower Cargo Smoke Detection

 The outlet of the blower motors are located on a common mount plate.

 On the back side of this plate opening is a thin rubber flapper.
-Because they are mounted to the same basic "plenum", while one blower is operating, the flapper on the other motor is pulled shut.
+Because they are connected to the same basic "plenum", while one blower is operating, the flapper on the other motor is pulled shut.

-Last edit: 3 years 6 months ago by Mark.
+Last edit: 1 week 1 day ago by Mark.

 Please Log in or Create an account to join the conversation.